 After all the kids had rotated through all the stations, we had a potluck lunch together.
 I’ve seen plenty of cute ideas on Pinterest for saint-themed food if you want to go that way, but we just brought veggie trays, cheese and crackers, etc. Then we cleaned up, gathered the kids crafts, and said goodbye.

-Tips for Planning Your Canadian Catholic All Saints Day Party
+Tips for Planning Your Canadian All Saints Day Party

 2. Decide who does what.
-For our saint party, we had five moms organizing it and five stations.
+For our Canadian All Saints Day Party, we had five moms organizing and running the five stations.
 This worked well—until one mom ended up with sick kids on the morning of the party!
 Thankfully, she hadn’t been bringing any of the supplies to the party so we were still able to pull it all off.
 We left the treat bags table unmanned and let the kids there work on their own.

 Have you ever planned or attended a Canadian All Saints Day Party?
 What tips would you share?

 Looking for more great Canadian saint books and products?
 Browse my Amazon store!